 - Payroll schedule or payment methods

-- Health insurance or retirement plans
+- Health insurance carriers or retirement plans

-- Time-off request processes
+- Time-off request processes and systems

-- HR contact information
+- HR contact information and support channels

 Step-By-Step EOR Switching Process